Hash oil: Handling

 Hash oil can contain up to 80% THC, though up to 99% is possible with other methods of extraction.
 While health issues of the lungs may be exacerbated by use of hash oil, it is not known to cause side effects not already found in other preparations of cannabis.

 Storage

 When exposed to air, warmth and light (especially without antioxidants), the oil loses its taste and psychoactivity due to aging.
-Cannabinoid carboxylic acids (THCA, CBDA, and maybe others) have an antibiotic effect on gram-positive bacteria such as (penicillin-resistant) Staphylococcus aureus, but gram-negative bacteria such as Escherichia coli are unaffected.
+Cannabinoid carboxylic acids (THCA, CBDA, and maybe others) have an antibiotic effect on gram-positive bacteria such as MRSA, but gram-negative bacteria such as Escherichia coli are unaffected.